rajatbhagat/interview-project/README.md

 For the admin dashboard, think what all information would be required for the admin and how it should be presented so that it is most useful.
 You can even be creative and as a bonus create graphs for the admin to understand patterns in the data.

 Create the application using ReactJS/Typescript - NodeJS technologies.
 Use the database of your choice (SQL / NoSQL).

+Host the application on a free hosting service like Netlify, Heroku, etc.

+## Bonus
+Implement a password-less login for the application.

+One such service is : `https://auth0.com/passwordless`

+The documentation can be found here : `https://auth0.com/docs`

+Create a account which using a free trial to implement the feature.